jrmusan/mediapipe_gesture_recognition/README.md

 - `demo.py` — Live camera demo using MediaPipe GestureRecognizer in LIVE_STREAM mode.
 - `gesture_recognizer.task` — (not included) The model file expected by the demo.
-Obtain a model from MediaPipe or export one compatible with MediaPipe Tasks.
+Obtain a model from [Mediapipe](https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer/index#models) or export one compatible with MediaPipe
+  Tasks.
 - `requirements.txt` — Python dependencies used by this project.